alexandrastna/AI-for-ESG/README.md

 This project explores how **natural language processing (NLP)** and **transformer-based AI models** can be used to extract and analyze **Environmental, Social, and Governance (ESG)** signals from the official documents of Switzerland’s largest companies.

+The motivation is threefold:
+1. **Scientific** — to test the validity and limitations of applying **natural language processing (NLP)** and **transformer-based AI models** to extract Environmental, Social, and Governance (ESG) signals from corporate texts.
+2. **Practical** — to explore whether open, replicable methods can provide a transparent alternative to proprietary ESG ratings, which are often opaque, inconsistent, and weakly correlated with real sustainability outcomes.
+3. **Critical** — to assess whether company self-disclosures can be trusted as evidence of sustainability performance, or whether they mostly reproduce **greenwashing dynamics** until stricter, audited reporting frameworks are in place.

 We focus on the **top 10 companies in the Swiss Market Index (SMI)**, over the **2021–2023** period, using a manually curated corpus of public disclosures: annual reports, ESG/sustainability reports, earnings calls, and more.

 Through a series of notebooks, we: